National Science Bee

 National Championships

-The third stage of the National Science Bee for the Middle and Elementary School Divisions is the National Championships which is held on Memorial Day weekend at the Hyatt Regency Orlando.
+The third stage of the National Science Bee for the Middle and Elementary School Divisions is the National Championships which is held on Memorial Day weekend at the Hyatt Regency Orlando in Orlando, FL.
+For 2026, the National Championship weekend runs from May 21-25, but all rounds of the National Science Bee are contested on Friday-Sunday, May 22-24, 2026.
+A full schedule of events is available here.
 The National Championships for the National Science Bee are also held in conjunction with the National Championships of the National History Bee, National Geography Bee, and many other events.
+In particular, students who have qualified through the National Qualifying Exams are also encouraged to compete in the all-life science-focused National Biology Bee.
 There are also a number of Science-themed National Championship Exams.
 Each event is held at different times during the weekend, so students who wish to compete in multiple events may do so.

 National Championships: Tournament Structure